I agree for National Accident Helpline to contact me.

 • Lost earnings from time taken off work

-However, the Judicial College (part of the Ministry of Justice) publishes the guidelines for the pain and suffering component of compensation for injuries caused by someone else's negligence.
-These guidelines have been used in our compensation calculator to help give you an estimate of what your falling object injury claim could be worth.
+You'll get an accurate idea of the potential settlement amount when your solicitor has started negotiating with your employer's insurers.
+However, the Judicial College (part of the Ministry of Justice) publishes the guidelines for the pain and suffering part of compensation for injuries caused by someone else's negligence.

 Compensation Calculator